dberthene1001/UCSD_Bootcamp_Projects/README.md

 | Web-3      | Web Server  | 10.0.0.10  | Linux            |
 | Elk Server | Monitoring  | 10.1.0.4   | Linux            |

-In addition to the above, Azure has provisioned a **load balancer** in front of all Machines except for the jump box.

 ### ELK Server Configuration